 - Healthcare coverage.
 Some Australian health funds cover all or part of your laser eye surgery procedure if you have top or premium coverage.
-Keep in mind, there is usually a waiting period of one to three years after signing up for healthcare before you are eligible for laser eye coverage.
+Keep in mind, there is usually a waiting period of 1 to 3 years after signing up for healthcare before you are eligible for laser eye coverage.
 See our health insurance comparison table below.

 - Payment plans.
 Many clinics offer payment plans to reduce the stress caused by a large upfront payment.
-Ask your clinic if they offer any payment plan options.
+Ask your clinic if it offers any payment plan options.

 - Follow-up appointments.
 Some follow-up appointments may be covered in the overall surgery cost.
 If the cost is not all-inclusive, follow-up appointments may cost between $70 and $150.
 Keep in mind, the number of follow-up appointments you’ll need depends on the type of procedure you have and the rate at which your eyes heal.

 - Post-op medication or treatments.
 Many clinics include the cost of medicines such as eye-drops in their procedure cost, while others do not.
 Generally, eye-drops will cost around $50 if they are priced separately.
 Other medications will vary.